❔

 The Question Set Editor is tested against the above version of angular.
 Updating to latest versions needs further testing.

-For more information on installing angular, see angular.io/cli.
+For more information on installing angular, see .
 If you are unsure what version of Angular runs on your system, run “ng version” in a command prompt (terminal) window.

-Angular requires an active LTS or maintenance LTS version of Node.js.
-Refer here for more details on Angular CLI dependencies
+Angular requires an version of Node.js.
+Refer here for more details on

 📑 Getting started with integration steps